Narc (film): Awards and nominations

-Attempted TV adaptation
+Cancelled TV adaptation

-In 2014, Paramount Television announced plans to develop a TV series that would be a new take on Narc, with Carnahan directing and writing the pilot episode.
-Eminem was reported to be in negotiations to join the series as a music supervisor and executive producer, including writing new songs, but plans on a TV series did not move forward.
+In 2014, Paramount Television announced plans to develop a television series that would be a new take on Narc, with Carnahan directing and writing the pilot episode.
+Eminem was reported to be in negotiations to join the series as a music supervisor and executive producer, including writing new songs, but plans on a television series did not move forward.